-The top two entries from these projects may be selected for State Fair.
+The top two entries from these projects may be selected for State Fair:

-- Chalk/Carbon/Pigment on canvas, paper or glass (Division A) 50336 - Scrapbooking (1 total from 50345, 50346, 50347)

-- Exhibitors must be enrolled in the Visual Arts project category in which they are exhibiting. - Exhibitors are encouraged to date the project when it is made.
+- Chalk/Carbon/Pigment on canvas, paper or glass (Division A) 50336 - Scrapbooking (2 total from 50345, 50346, 50347) - Exhibitors must be enrolled in the Visual Arts project category in which they are exhibiting. - Exhibitors are encouraged to date the project when it is made.
 All visual arts exhibits are evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity. - Articles exhibited must be an original design created by the exhibitor (except in heritage arts which may follow a pattern AND Fiber-Non-Original Ages 8-10 ONLY).
 Copyrighted or trademarked designs are not acceptable; this includes Team or School logos.
 Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class. - Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies for ideas found on a site such as Pinterest.
 If you see something on Pinterest that you like, use the concept and create something different using the concept; however, it MUST NOT look exactly like something the judge can search for and find on Pinterest.
 The exhibit must combine parts of different patterns and/or ideas with the concepts of the member, however changing the color or changing the size of the item or pattern used does NOT make it original.
 If you create a replica of what you see somewhere else, it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
-Be prepared to explain how and where you got the idea for this project. - Members wishing to exhibit quilts made from a pattern may enter it in Heritage Arts.
-Quilts exhibited in the Visual Arts Heritage Arts area will be evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.
+Be prepared to explain how and where you got the idea for this project. - Quilts entered in Visual Arts should ONLY be entered in the Quilting project areas.
+Either "You Can Quilt" 50331A or "Quilting the Best Better" 50331B.
 All work on the quilt MUST be completed by the 4-H member.
-You cannot exhibit a quilt that was quilted by someone else.

-- Neither the Monroe County Extension Office, Illinois State Fair nor 4-H will assume liability for loss or damage which may occur to artwork exhibited.
-All possible precautions will be taken to protect the exhibits. - At the State Fair, Exhibitors must be able to carry or cart their exhibits across the fairgrounds from the parking lots.
+You cannot exhibit a quilt that was quilted by someone else. - Neither the Monroe County Extension Office, Illinois State Fair nor 4-H will assume liability for loss or damage which may occur to artwork exhibited.
+All possible precautions will be taken to protect the exhibits.